-This is a $2^3$ factorial design-in other words, a complete factorial experiment with three factors, each at two levels.
-Hence there are eight runs in the experiment.
-Since complete factorial designs have full resolution, all of the main effects and interaction terms can be estimated.
-For a definition of the design resolution, see the section "Resolution" on page 682.
+This is a 2^3 factorial design-in other words, a complete factorial experiment that has three factors, each at two levels.
+Hence the experiment has eight runs.
+Because complete factorial designs have full resolution, all the main effects and interaction terms can be estimated.
+For a definition of the design resolution, see the section "Resolution" on page 648.

-You can use the following statements to create the required design:
+The following statements create the required design: